Inventory Module - Production Quickstart GuideΒΆ

 # resource_arn, resource_id, monthly_cost, decommission_tier, decommission_score, signal_breakdown

-Business Outcome: - β Prioritized list of 11 instances (MUST tier) for immediate decommissioning - β $1,847.50/month savings ($22,170/year) - β Evidence-based justification (Compute Optimizer idle findings + low CPU/network + no CloudTrail activity)
+Business Outcome: - β Prioritized list of N instances (MUST tier) for immediate decommissioning - β $XX.XX/month savings ($YY.YY/year calculated) - β Evidence-based justification (Compute Optimizer idle findings + low CPU/network + no CloudTrail activity)

 Use Case 2: Compliance AuditΒΆ